 DUI Blood Tests

 Usually, DUI blood tests check for a driver’s blood alcohol concentration.
+In other words, how much alcohol is there in your system.
 However, they can also detect other substances like:

 - Prescription medication and non-prescribed meds